broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 --outdir example/ABC_output/Predictions/
 ```

-The main output file is $PREDDIR/EnhancerPredictions.txt.
+The main output files are:

+* EnhancerPredictions.txt: all element-gene pairs with scores above the provided threshold.
+Only includes expressed genes
+* EnhancerPredictions.bedpe: Same as above in .bedpe format.
+Can be visualized in IGV.
+* EnhancerPredictionsAllPutative.txt.gz: ABC scores for all element-gene pairs.
+Includes non-expressed genes and pairs with scores below the threshold. (use ```--make_all_putative``` to generate this file)

-It contains all element-gene connections with ABC.score greater than the threshold.
-The default threshold of 0.022 corresponds to 70% recall and 63% precision in the Fulco et al 2019 dataset.
+The default threshold of 0.02 corresponds to 70% recall and 63% precision in the Fulco et al 2019 dataset.
 Columns are further defined in https://docs.google.com/spreadsheets/d/1UfoVXoCxUpMNPfGypvIum1-RvS07928grsieiaPX67I/edit?usp=sharing

 ## Defining Candidate Enhancers